argosopentech/argos-translate/README.md

 #### Argos Translate 2 beta
 A beta version of Argos Translate 2 is available to install from source from the [v2 branch on GitHub](https://github.com/argosopentech/argos-translate/tree/v2).
 Argos Translate 2 has a [multilingual model architecture](https://community.libretranslate.com/t/multilingual-translation-with-ctranslate2-and-pre-trained-fairseq-models/178/), more extensive unit testing, and a more experimental orientation.

+## Contributing
+Contributions are welcome!
+Bug reports, pull requests, documentation writing, and feature ideas are all appreciated.

 ## License
 Argos Translate is dual licensed under either the [MIT License](https://github.com/argosopentech/argos-translate/blob/master/LICENSE) or [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).